google/flax/docs/howtos/model_surgery.rst

 .. testsetup::

   import functools
-  import numpy as np

   import jax
-  from jax import lax, random, numpy as jnp import flax from flax import optim, traverse_util
+  import jax.numpy as jnp

-  from flax import linen as nn
-  from flax.core import unfreeze, freeze
+  from flax import traverse_util from flax import linen as nn from flax.core import freeze import jax import optax

 We will show how to get a flat dict of all the tensors, and then go back to a nested, frozen dict.
 This will be demonstrated for both Flax modules and optimizers.